nyoak12/posix-shared-memory-producer-consumer/README.md

 This demonstrates synchronization through semaphores, mutual exclusion, and inter-process communication (IPC).

-note: use Makefile commands in terminal to run program:
+Program flow:
-       --> make all  (compile and run -> uses "./producer & ./consumer &" to run two processes for communication) --> make stop (to kill running processes)
+- The producer process will generate 25 items to place in shared memory as the consumer picks them off.
-       --> make clean (clean up executeables)
+- A loop condition will stop the producer from producing more than 25 items to keep terminal clean.

-The producer process will generate 25 items to place in shared memory as the consumer picks them off.
+- The consumer process will consume the last item/items and then wait for user to enter ‘make stop’ in terminal.

-A conditional will stop the producer from producing more than 25 items to keep terminal clean.
+note: Makefile commands in terminal to run program:

-The consumer process will consume the last item/items and then wait for user to enter 'make stop' in terminal
+       make all  // compile and run -> uses "./producer & ./consumer &" to run two processes for communication make stop // to kill running processes make clean // clean up executeables

 ----------------------------------------------------------------------------------------------------------

 Components: